"I felt like I had someone as invested in the sale of my home as I was."

 CAN I FIRE MY REAL ESTATE AGENT?

 When you list a home with a real estate agent you will sign a listing contract.
 This contract will state the length of the contract with an expiry date.
-In Greater Vancouver, we find that most of the listing contracts are between 4-6 months in length but the minimum amount of days as per the Real Estate Board of Greater Vancouver’s rules is 60 days.
+In Greater Vancouver, we find that most of the listing contracts are between 4-6 months in length but the minimum amount of days, as per the Real Estate Board of Greater Vancouver’s rules, is 60 days.
 If you feel that your agent isn’t performing to your standards, but you’re still under contract, start by having an honest conversation with them.
 If you feel you still aren’t getting anywhere, you can also contact the agent’s brokerage and ask for the managing broker.
 At Bridgewell we offer a satisfaction guarantee, and if our clients aren’t happy then we aren’t either.
 If there’s a problem, let us know and we’ll try to do everything within our power to remediate the situation.
 If we still can’t solve it, we will release you from your contract.
 We don’t believe that you should be held to a piece of paper if you feel we’re not performing.
-For more information on this you can read our satisfaction guarantee here.

 WHO PAYS PROPERTY TRANSFER TAX (PTT)?

 The buyer of the property pays the property transfer tax when you sell your home.
 Therefore, when you go on to purchase a home you will be the one paying property transfer tax.

 IF I COUNTER AN OFFER AND THEY SAY NO, IS THE PREVIOUS OFFER STILL ON THE TABLE?

 No. The most important thing to know about counter offers is that when you (or the other party) counters, then the previous offer is nil.

 IF SOMEONE SENDS ME AN OFFER DO I HAVE TO SAY YES TO IT?
 CAN I REJECT IT?